 In the darkest, most emotionally painful moment of my adult life, when I was lonely, broken and afraid, the Lord led me to an Old Testament book I rarely read…Job.
-He didn’t send me to Job because I, in any way resembled Job and the honor with which he handled the unprecedented personal destruction allowed by God on his life.
-I was sent to Job in order to fully grasp the righteousness and sovereignty of our great God, whether I have plenty or am in need, whether I am full of joy or lying on the floor in such great pain that it feels like emotional death.
+He didn’t send me to Job because I, in any way resembled honor, grace and faithfulness of this great man.
+I was sent to Job in order to fully grasp the unimpeachable righteousness and sovereignty of our great God, whether I have plenty or am in need, whether I am full of joy or lying on the floor in such great pain that it feels like emotional death.

 What an amazing disposition toward God in the midst of these horrific losses.
 What an unbelievable statement of faith, while in deep, deep despair – and with no end in sight to his misery.
 Even in what must have felt like total condemnation from God and rejection by God, Job embraced the one and only eternal truth that will remain after this world burns…God alone is sovereign in all things…and at all times… blessed be His name!